Space Pen

-The Space Pen (also known as the Zero Gravity Pen), marketed by Fisher Space Pen Company, is a pen that uses pressurized ink cartridges and is able to write in zero gravity, underwater, over wet and greasy paper, at any angle, and in a very wide range of temperatures.
+The Space Pen (also known as the Zero Gravity Pen), marketed by Fisher Space Pen Company, is a pen that uses pressurized ink cartridges and is able to write in zero gravity, underwater, over wet and greasy paper, at any angle (including upside down), and in a very wide range of temperatures.

 Inventors

 The Fisher Space Pen was created by Austrian Friedrich Schächter and expanded by Erwin Rath.
 Paul C. Fisher invented the "thixotropic special ink".
-The pens were manufactured in Boulder City, Nevada.
+The pens are manufactured in Boulder City, Nevada.
 Paul C. Fisher first patented the AG7 "anti-gravity" pen in 1965.

 Models

 There are two prominent styles of the pen: the AG7 "Astronaut pen", a long thin retractable pen shaped like a common ballpoint, and the "Bullet pen" which is non-retractable, shorter than standard ballpoints when capped, but full size when the cap is posted on the rear for writing.